The Best Halal Restaurants in Toronto: 2013 Edition

 This spacious Malaysian restaurant tucked away in Toronto’s north features beautiful décor and equally beautiful food.
 The menu is vast, literally pages and pages of appetizers, soups, rice, noodles and main dishes.
 I love the various homemade roti canai and prata they offer along with their soothing teh tarik, or pulled tea.
 This place gets packed on a Friday or Saturday evening, and with no reservation service, be prepared to wait if you arrive later than six in the evening.

 6. Sukhothai, 274 Parlaiment St location ONLY ** THIS LOCATION NOW SERVES ALCOHOL**

 When Sukhothai first opened their doors, it was a wonderful and welcome surprise to be able to enjoy authentic Thai food that was halal.
 They do not serve any pork or alcohol and purchase all of their meat from a local halal butcher.
 Most of the food is incredible, but my favourite dish is khao soi with chicken.
 The dining area is very narrow and décor is modest with pictures of the owner’s travels throughout Thailand.
-Update – the Parlaiment St location is going through renovations and they’ve opened a 2nd location on Wellington St. which serves halal meat (no pork on their menu either) but do serve alcohol so please make sure you go to the right location!
+Update – the Parlaiment St location has gone through renovations and they’ve opened a 2nd location on Wellington St. which serves halal meat (no pork on their menu either) but do serve alcohol so please make sure you go to the right location!
 Read our FULL REVIEW here.

 7. Pak Centre, 2683 Lawrence Ave East, Scarborough